 You may be able to get extra hours at work for a short period of time.
 This can help you increase your income and start to pay off your debts.
 Some employees may be able to ask for a raise, while other people's salary can only increase at set times.
 If it's been a while since you had a raise, you could consider asking your employer for one.
 If you're in a union, you could speak to your union representative to find out how to go about doing this.

 Check that your tax code is correct.
 If it's wrong, you could be paying more tax than you're supposed to.
 You should also check if you should be getting tax credits.
-Information about tax codes and tax credits can be found on the Inland Revenue site.
+Information about tax codes and tax credits can be found on the HMRC site.

 Take in lodgers